H.E Serkong Tsenshap Rinpoche

 Founded in 996 CE, Spiti Valley

 As the spiritual seat of his lineage, Tabo Monastery is one of the oldest and most important monasteries in the Himalayan Buddhist tradition, often referred to as the “Ajanta of the Himalayas” for its priceless murals and manuscripts.
 Rinpoche is the spiritual head of the monastery and actively supports its preservation and revitalization, ensuring that both the spiritual and cultural heritage of Tabo continues to inspire practitioners and scholars worldwide.
+Tabo Monastery is registered as a charitable trust in India is a not-for-profit legal entity established under the Indian Trusts Act, 1882 with its own board of directors and trustees

 Serkong School

-Serkong Institute
+Serkong Foundation

 Join us in honoring H.E Serkong Tsenshap Rinpoche’s legacy.